CoLRev-Environment/colrev/docs/source/dev_docs/dev_setup/windows_wsl2.rst

 .. _Setup WSL2:

-Windows: WSL2
+Windows 10/11: WSL2
 ===================================================

-On Windows, CoLRev can be installed through the Windows Subsystem for Linux 2 (WSL2) with Ubuntu 22.04.3 LTS (`setup with “The one line install!” <https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#3-download-ubuntu>`__).
+On Windows 10/11, CoLRev can be installed through the Windows Subsystem for Linux 2 (WSL2) with Ubuntu 22.04.3 LTS (`setup with “The one line install!” <https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#3-download-ubuntu>`__).

-`Setup Docker for WSL2 <https://docs.docker.com/desktop/wsl>`__
+Additionally, Docker must also be installed as a prerequisite to run CoLRev (`Setup Docker for WSL2 <https://docs.docker.com/desktop/wsl>`__).

 Check availability of Virtualization in Task Manager